starci-lab/cifarm-docs/docs/gameplay/Getting Started/about-cifarm.md

 # Hello, CiFarmers! 🥕

-# CiFarm: Redefining P2P Farming Games on Telegram 🪴
+# CiFarm: The Next Generation of Farming Games 🪴

-Welcome to **CiFarm**, the ultimate Solana-powered peer-to-peer (P2P) farming sensation taking Telegram by storm!
-We're not just another farming game—we're rewriting the rulebook with a bold launch packed with groundbreaking features.
-Built to outshine the competition in Telegram's gaming ecosystem, CiFarm blends addictive gameplay, blockchain magic, and a thriving community into one irresistible package.
-Get ready to dig in and dominate!
+Welcome to **CiFarm**, the revolutionary multi-chain farming game that's redefining the genre!
+We're not just another farming game—we're creating a new standard with innovative features that make blockchain gaming accessible to everyone.
+Built on SUI, Solana, and soon Somnia, CiFarm combines addictive gameplay, blockchain technology, and a thriving community into one seamless experience.
+Get ready to farm, thieve, and earn!

 ![CiFarm](/img/farm.png)